Are You Letterate?

 of his initials, "R T" (air-tay).

-Ess is the common way of spelling out the name of S.
+Ess is a way of spelling the name of the letter S.

 Etacism, from the name of the Greek vowel sound eta,